Ada-Developers-Academy/core-unit-3/functions/callback-functions.md

 ```
 <!-- prettier-ignore-end -->

 We call `cleanupBehavior` a _callback function_ inside `bakeCake`.
-It refers to the expectation that `bakeCake` should _call back_ a function... the function that was passed in, when `bakeCake` was invoked in the first place.
+It refers to the expectation that `bakeCake` should _call back_ to some other function... the function that was passed in when `bakeCake` was invoked in the first place.

 ## Revisiting Calculator